Measuring data types: Examples

 The category of $F$-algebras has elements $ \alpha \colon 1+ A \to A $ denoted $(A,\alpha)$.
 Sometimes we will denote $\alpha(*)$ by $0_A$, and more generally $\alpha^n(0_A)$ will be denoted as $n_A$.
 Morphisms $f\colon (A,\alpha) \to (B,\beta)$ are given by functions $ f \colon A \to B $ which make the following diagram commute:

 The category of $F$-coalgebras has elements $ \chi \colon C \to 1+ C, $ denoted $(C,\chi)$.
-Morphisms $f\colon(C,\chi) \to (D,\delta)$ are given by functions $ f \colon C \to D $ which make the following diagram commute.
+Morphisms $f\colon(C,\chi) \to (D,\delta)$ are given by functions $ f \colon C \to D $ which make the following diagram commute

-\subsubsection{Initial and terminal objects}
+\subsubsection{Initial and Terminal Objects}

 The initial algebra is the given by the set of natural numbers $\N$.
-Its algebra structure is given by succession, resembling the Peano axioms of the natural numbers.
+Its algebra structure is given by succession, as we recalled in \cref{subsec: W-types}.
 To be more precise, it is given by